Frequently Asked Questions

 Some Ohio State courses are part of CarmenBooks, a program that offers digital copies of selected textbooks for a fraction of the cost of a new, physical copy.
 If you register for a course using CarmenBooks, you will see this discounted textbook cost reflected as a course fee.

 You may choose to opt out of this program.
 However, if you do so, you will be responsible for obtaining your textbook and other course materials on your own.
-To opt out, email firstname.lastname@example.org.
-You must express your interest to opt out of CarmenBooks before the end of the 100% refund period for your session.
+To opt out, complete the CarmenBooks opt out form before the end of the 100% refund period for your session.
 After that date, no refunds will be available.

 What if the class I want to take has prerequisites?

 For courses with prerequisites or for graduate-level courses, written permission will be required.
 You can request permission via our online form.
 Once you've filled out the form for all the classes you would like to take, you will receive further instruction about next steps for enrollment.

 Can I enroll in online (distance learning) courses?
 How do I search for online courses?